tcdi/plrust/doc/src/dependencies.md

 $$;
 ```

-It is suggested that administrators create a dependency allow-list file and configure its path in `postgresql.conf` with
+It is recommended that administrators create a dependency allow-list file and specify its path in `postgresql.conf` using
 the `plrust.allowed_dependencies` setting.

-If external dependencies are not wanted at all, create a zero-byte file or point the configuration to `/dev/null`.
+To disable external dependencies completely, create a zero-byte file or point the configuration to `/dev/null`.

-## Allow-list Format
+## The Allow-List File

-PL/Rust's dependency allow-list is a TOML file whose format is akin to a standard `Cargo.toml`'s `[dependencies]` section.
+The dependency allow-list is a TOML file.
+Its format mirrors that of the `[dependencies]` section in a standard
-The format is a little different, however, and imposes some requirements on the version strings specified.
+`Cargo.toml`, albeit with certain requirements on the version strings.

 ### The Format

-The file format is a list of `dependency_name = version_requirement` pairs, however `version_requirement` can take a few different
+The file consists of `dependency_name = version_requirement` pairs, where `version_requirement` can adopt several forms.
-forms.
-It can be a quoted string, such as `"=1.2.3"`, a TOML table, such as `{ version = "=1.2.3", features = ["a", "b", "c"] } }`,
+It can be a quoted string such as `"=1.2.3"`, a TOML table like `{ version = "=1.2.3", features = ["a", "b", "c"] }`, or
-or an array of either of those, such as `[ "=1.2.3", { version = "=1.2.3" }, ">=4, <5"`.
+an array of either, such as `[ "=1.2.3", { version = "=1.2.3" }, ">=4, <5"`.

-As an example, this is a valid allow-list file:
+Here is a valid allow-list file for reference:

 ```toml
 rand = ">=0.8, <0.9"
 bitvec = [">=1, <2", "=0.2", { version = "1.0.1", features = [ "alloc" ], default-features = false }]
 ```

-The added flexibility allows administrators to declare the most precise crate version they wish along with that
-version's specific set of features and other dependency properties.
+This added flexibility empowers administrators to specify the exact crate version and its associated features and properties.

-When a `LANGUAGE plrust` function specifies a dependency and version, the largest (presumably "most recent") configured
+When a `LANGUAGE plrust` function designates a dependency and version, the largest (presumably most recent) matching
-version matching the user's plrust function is used.
-More on this below.
+version from the allow-list is used.

 ### Version Requirement Format

-PL/Rust uses Cargo's interpretation of semver to manage dependency versions, however PL/Rust dictates that each version
+PL/Rust employs Cargo's interpretation of semver to manage dependency versions, but it requires each version requirement
-requirement must either be a single exact value such as `=1.2.3`, a bounded range such as `>=1, <2`, or a bare wildcard
+to be an exact value like `=1.2.3`, a bounded range such as `>=1, <2`, or a bare wildcard (`*`).
-(ie, `*`).

 For example, these are valid version requirement values: